Communities

 General comments

-Peter Cooper Jr.‭ wrote over 3 years ago · edited over 3 years ago
+Peter Cooper Jr.‭ wrote about 4 years ago · edited about 4 years ago

 There are some earlier references on the Wikipedia article for Reverential capitalization, but it's not clear to me from that which was "first" or how it's distinguished from the general 17th/18th century practice of capitalizing a lot more nouns than we do today.